Vasishtha: The Vasishtha Head

 A copper casting of a human head styled in the manner described for Vasishtha was discovered in 1958 in Delhi.
-This piece has been dated to around 3700 BCE, plus minus 800 years, in three western universities (ETH Zurich, Stanford and UC) using among other methods carbon-14 dating tests, spectrographic analysis, X-ray dispersal analysis and metallography.
-This piece is called "Vasishtha head", because the features, hairstyle, tilak and other features of the casting resembles the description for Vasishtha in Hindu texts.
+This piece has been dated to around 700 CE, plus minus 80 years, in three western universities (ETH Zurich, Stanford and UC) using among other methods carbon-14 dating tests, spectrographic analysis, X-ray dispersal analysis and metallography.
+This piece is called "Vasishtha head", because the features, hairstyle, tilak and other features of the casting resemble the description for Vasishtha in Hindu texts.

 The significance of "Vasishtha head" is unclear because it was not found at an archaeological site, but in open Delhi market where it was scheduled to be remelted.
 Further, the head had an inscription of "Narayana" suggesting that the item was produced in a much later millennium.
 The item, states Edwin Bryant, likely was re-cast and produced from an ancient pre-2800 BCE copper item that left significant traces of matter with the observed C-14 dating.